anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 ## 2.2 Reference Model Requirements

-The tables below contains the requirements from the Reference Model to cover the Basic and High-Perfomance profiles.
+The tables below contain the requirements from the Reference Model to cover the Basic and High-Performance profiles.
 The table also includes a reference to the specification from [Chapter 04 - Component Level Architecture](./chapter04.md) to ensure traceability.

 To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through: